 For those wishing to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 You may not have built your own optimization algorithm before, but you’ve probably taken advantage of optimization algorithms that are operating behind the scenes.
-For example, if you have performed a glmm or a non-linear regression in R, you have exploited numerical optimization routines!
+For example, if you have performed a glmm or a non-linear regression in R, you have used numerical optimization routines!

 We will discuss optimization in the context of maximum likelihood estimation, and then we will discuss optimization and parameter estimation in a Bayesian context.